The archipelago of Zanzibar consists of two main islands: Unguja and Pemba.

 Where to Stay in Zanzibar: Kiwenga

-Sipano Beach Lodge – You can get a single room on this beachfront property for $25 or a double for $30 per night.
-Breakfast is included, and even a small mini market on site.
+- Sipano Beach Lodge—This beachfront property offers a single room for $25 or a double for $30 per night.
+Breakfast is included, and a tiny mini-market is on site.

-Family Beach Bungalows – Room prices here are between $30 – $40 for a standard double room, based on single or double occupancy.
-Breakfast is included, and they have car rental available for more exploring.
+- Family Beach Bungalows—Room prices range between $30 and $40 for a standard double room, based on single or double occupancy.
+Breakfast is included, and a car rental is available for exploring the area.

-No matter which beach you choose, you can be assured you'll be surrounded by that laid back island attitude that is the spirit of Zanzibar.
+The entire island of Zanzibar is filled with natural beauty everywhere you look.
+No matter which beach you choose, you can be assured you'll be surrounded by that laid-back island attitude that is the spirit of Zanzibar.

 Beautiful choices indeed!
 Thanks for sharing!